 If you notice differences in the displayed return after importing your portfolio, this does not mean that the import did not work properly.

-If the getquin app shows 0 for both the absolute and relative return for a position and your broker shows different returns for this position, but the absolute value of the position is correct, this is because there is currently not enough data available for the security in question.
-Since time-weighted returns require individual returns to be formed for different sub-periods, a calculation can only be made using historical price data.
-Getquin extends the coverage of price data on a current basis.
+If the getquin app shows 0 for both absolute and relative returns for a position and your broker shows different returns for that position, but the absolute value of the position is correct, this is because there is currently not enough data available for that security.